-This press memo, Press Released on September 5, 2017, details how the budget plan Press Released by a group of Republican House members fails in the most important task before our state today: to resolve the long-term structural imbalance between expenditures and revenues.
+This press memo, released on September 5, 2017, details how the budget plan released by a group of Republican House members fails in the most important task before our state today: to resolve the long-term structural imbalance between expenditures and revenues.

 To: Editorial Page Editors, Editorial Board Members, Columnists, and Other Interested Parties